 🌟 This National School Counseling Week, we celebrate our extraordinary ABSS school counselors who help students THRIVE!
 Did you know?
 ALL our counselors hold master's degrees, and 67% have dedicated 5+ years to our students - some serving our community for 30+ years!
 They bring diverse professional backgrounds and expertise to support the WHOLE student through: ✨ Academic excellence 🤝 Social-emotional learning 🎯 Career planning 💪 Mental health & wellness 🏆 Student leadership Our counselors create safe, welcoming spaces where every student can grow and succeed.
 To our dedicated ABSS school counselors: THANK YOU!

-12 days ago, James Shuler
+about 2 months ago, James Shuler

 A graphic thanking school counselors from the American School Counselor Association